Landau–Lifshitz–Gilbert equation: Landau–Lifshitz equation

 where α is a dimensionless constant called the damping factor.
-The effective field H_{eff} is a combination of the external magnetic field, the demagnetizing field (magnetic field due to the magnetization), and some quantum mechanical effects.
-To solve this equation, additional equations for the demagnetizing field must be included.
+The effective field H_{eff} is a combination of the external magnetic field, the demagnetizing field, and various internal magnetic interactions involving quantum mechanical effects, which is typically defined as the functional derivative of the magnetic free energy with respect to the local magnetization M. To solve this equation, additional conditions for the demagnetizing field must be included to accommodate the geometry of the material.

-Using the methods of irreversible statistical mechanics, numerous authors have independently obtained the Landau–Lifshitz equation.